iterative/dvc/README.rst

 |                                   | | ``$ dvc push``                                                  |
 +-----------------------------------+-------------------------------------------------------------------+

-Follow this link to learn more and get more details: `get started <https://dvc.org/doc/get-started>`_.

 Installation
 ============

-It could be installed using ``pip``, Homebrew or an OS-specific package.
+There are three options to install DVC: ``pip``, Homebrew, or an OS-specific package:

 .. code-block:: bash